ReadyTalk/squirrel-server-go/README.md

 Squirrel.Mac is intended to be integrated with an application.
 It facilitates the process of checking for, downloading and installing updates.

+## Update Process

-In particular, the flow goes something like this:
+The flow goes something like this:

 * An application initializes Squirrel.Mac, gives it a url to hit to check for updates
 * Squirrel requests this url